 Boston, Massachusetts & New York, New York

-Carrie Ann Quinn is an award-winning actor, director, producer/writer and Associate Professor of Theatre in the Department of Performing Arts at University of Massachusetts, Boston.
+Carrie Ann Quinn is an award-winning actor, director, producer/writer and Professor of Theatre and Chair of the Department of Performing Arts at University of Massachusetts, Boston.
 She has dual residencies in NYC and Boston.
 As a playwright and producer, she has developed numerous plays and scripts based on historical research, with emphasis in feminist history and untold stories of real women.
-She has received two Healey Grants, a Boston Playwrights’ Blackbox Fellowship, a KoFest Guest Artist Residency and Coyote Arts Festival Residency; A co-founder of the international theatre co, Escape Artists, Quinn co-wrote, dramaturged, produced and performed in POSSESSIONS, a play based on the 17th c Mancini Sisters, which premiered internationally in Sydney, Australia (US premiere at Boston Playwrights’ Theatre) which received rave reviews in the Sydney papers. (www.escapeartiststheatreco.com) The play is currently being adapted into a pilot and television series.
-Quinn's latest script project, WILD WOMEN, is based on true women from the wild west during the gold rush, which is currently being developed and workshopped in New York City this fall/winter 2021.
+She has received two Healey Grants, a Boston Playwrights’ Blackbox Fellowship, a KoFest Guest Artist Residency and Coyote Arts Festival Residency; A co-founder of the international theatre co, Escape Artists, Quinn co-wrote, dramaturged, produced and performed in the world premiere of POSSESSIONS, a play based on the 17th c Mancini Sisters, which premiered internationally in Sydney, Australia (US premiere at Boston Playwrights’ Theatre) which received rave reviews in the Sydney papers. (www.escapeartiststheatreco.com) The play is currently being adapted into a pilot and television series.
+Quinn's latest script project, WILD WOMEN, is based on true women from the wild west during the gold rush, which is currently being developed in a series of workshops and readings in Boston and Sydney, Australia.

 NYC theatre credits (director and actor): The Tank; Clurman Theatre; Sam French Off-Broadway Play Festival, CSV Flamboyan; New Ohio Theatre; Strasberg Theatre, Atelier 86.
 Regional theatre credits (director and actor) American Repertory Theater; King Street Theatre (AUS), Gloucester Stage; Huntington BU Theatre, Studio 210; Boston Playwrights’ Theatre; Chicago Chopin Theatre; The Warehouse Theatre; Center Stage SC; Los Angeles: Whitmore-Lindley Theatre; Theatre Unlimited; Celebration Theatre.